KomradeSpectre/AetheriumMod/README.md

 ----
 - **Weighted Anklet** (Original Idea)
 	- **Lunar Rarity** - Gain a 25% reduction to knockback from attacks (+25% per stack (up to 100%) linearly).
 Lose 10% move speed (+10% per stack (up to 40%) linearly).
-	- **Upcoming** - I may up the cap for the movement speed loss to allow a bigger downside when using randomizers or challenges.
 ----
 - **Unstable Design** (Original idea by Spooky Boogie, altered a bit to improve)
 	- **Lunar Rarity** - "Every 30 seconds you are compelled to create a very 'FRIENDLY' Lunar Chimera, if one of your creations does not already exist.
 It has a 400% base damage boost (+100% per stack), a 10% base HP boost (+10% per stack), a 300% base attack speed boost, and finally a 24% base movement speed boost (+24% per stack).
 This monstrosity can level up from kills."
-	- **Upcoming** - Make kills by the Lunar Chimera give half XP/Half Gold to the Unstable Design wielder.
-Make it configurable between individual per player or similar to halcyon seed.
 ----
 - **Heart of the Void** (Original idea by Hyperion_21, altered a bit to improve)
 	- **Lunar Rarity** - "On death, cause a void implosion with a radius of 15m (+7.5m per stack) that revives you if an enemy is killed by it BUT at 30% health (+5% per stack, max 99%) or lower, all kinds of healing are converted to damage.